 But which model should you opt for?
-We’ve done the hard work so you don’t have to, with our pick of the seven best irons that will make easy work of that pesky pile of ironing.
+We’ve done the hard work so you don’t have to, picking the seven best irons that will make easy work of that pesky pile of laundry.

 Best irons – What to look for